openstack/python-openstackclient/README.rst

     :alt: Latest Version

-OpenStackClient (aka OSC) is a command-line client for OpenStack that brings the command set for Compute, Identity, Image, Object Store and Block Storage APIs together in a single shell with a uniform command structure.
+OpenStackClient (aka OSC) is a command-line client for OpenStack that brings the command set for Compute, Identity, Image, Network, Object Store and Block Storage APIs together in a single shell with a uniform command structure.

 The primary goal is to provide a unified shell command structure and a common language to describe operations in OpenStack.